 Everything seems to be going well – until you suddenly receive a letter in the mail ordering you to appear for an examination under oath to answer questions related to your home insurance claim.

 What can you expect for your examination under oath?
 What questions are asked and how do you prepare for an examination under oath?
 Are you in trouble?
 Keep reading to find out.

 What to Expect During an Examination Under Oath

 An examination under oath is a formal proceeding during which an insured policyholder is questioned by a representative of the insurance company, under oath and in the presence of a court reporter.
 Typically, the representative of the insurance company is a lawyer.

 The goal of the examination under oath is to obtain all necessary information for evaluating and processing an insured individual’s claim.
 When the examination is ‘under oath’, it means you are legally required to tell the truth.
-You have legally sworn that your answers are truthful.
+You have legally sworn that your answers to the questions asked are truthful.

 Does an Examination Under Oath Mean I’m in Trouble?